freedomofpress/securedrop/docs/ubuntu_install.rst

     gpg --keyserver hkp://qdigse2yzvuglcix.onion --recv-key C5986B4F1257FFA86632CBA746181433FBB75451

-If the fingerprint does not match, please get in touch at securedrop@freedom.press.
+.. warning:: If the fingerprint does not match, please get in touch at
+             securedrop@freedom.press.

 Verify the ``SHA256SUMS`` file and move on to the next step if you see "Good Signature" in the output.